SebLKMa/ml/py-ml/04_binary_classification_so/README.md

-# Uisng cython to build .so
+# Using cython to build .so

 In case you use virtual environment from project root directory, e.g. in directory `venv`:
 ```sh